wp-plugins/imsupporting/readme.txt

 2. Click "settings" and follow the instructions.

+3. Visit http://www.imsupporting.com and get a free chat account.

+4. Add your unique account ID to the plugin.

-3. You now have a live chat account.
-Simply click login at IMsupporting.com and start chatting to your website visitors.
+5. Login to the chat console and start chatting t your website visitors.

 You will need an Account ID, This can be found in your welcome email OR Contact our support team for assistance.